qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

 ``path`` and ``footway``.
 We want to exclude these from our dataset and focus on the other road types, more suitable for this exercise.

+Moreover, OSM data might not be updated everywhere and we will also exclude ``NULL`` values.

 Right click on the :guilabel:`roads` layer and choose :guilabel:`Filter...`.
 In the dialog that pops up we can filter these features with the following expression::

-  "highway" NOT IN ('footway','path','unclassified','track')
+  "highway" NOT IN ('footway','path','unclassified','track') OR "highway" != NULL

 The concatenation of the two operators ``NOT`` and ``IN`` means to exclude all the unwanted features that have these attributes in the ``highway`` field.

+``!= NULL`` combined with the ``OR`` operator is excluding roads with no values in the ``highway`` field.

-You will note the |indicatorFilter| icon next to the :guilabel:`roads` layer that helps you to remember that this layer has a filter activated and not all features are shown in the map.
+You will note the |indicatorFilter| icon next to the :guilabel:`roads` layer that helps you remember that this layer has a filter activated and not all the features are available in the project.

 The map with all the data should look like the following one: